Lafayette, California: 2020 census

+2023 ACS estimates

 In 2023, the US Census Bureau estimated that 14.1% of the population were foreign-born.
 Of all people aged 5 or older, 82.9% spoke only English at home, 3.4% spoke Spanish, 9.1% spoke other Indo-European languages, 3.7% spoke Asian or Pacific Islander languages, and 0.8% spoke other languages.
 Of those aged 25 or older, 99.1% were high school graduates and 77.0% had a bachelor's degree.

 The median household income was $222,393, and the per capita income was $116,206.
 About 1.6% of families and 3.9% of the population were below the poverty line.

 Arts and culture

 Library

 The Lafayette Library and Learning Center of the Contra Costa County Library is located in Lafayette.
 Oakmont Memorial Park is a cemetery in Lafayette.
 Oakwood serves as a country club/fitness center for Lamorindans.